dbhi/dbhi/site/concept/src/assets/md/tools/tools.md

 ---
-intro: "The DBHI design flow is based on an automation CLI constructed from existing off-the-shelf tools.
+intro: 'The DBHI design flow is based on an automation CLI constructed from existing off-the-shelf tools.
 In this section, the tools are enumerated and a brief description is provided along with references to the corresponding web sites, repositories and/or Wikipedia entries.
-The ones on the left column are required for almost any use case, while the need for those on the right column depends on specific contexts."
+The ones on the left column are required for almost any use case, while the need for those on the right column depends on specific contexts.'
 ---

 ## Container images